Stand with Ukraine flag

 Remote integration configuration

-Remote integration configuration is done via ThingsBoard UI and there is no specific steps.
-Explore guides and video tutorials related to specific integrations:
+Configuring remote integrations is done through the ThingsBoard interface, with no special steps required.
+Explore the following guides and video tutorials related to the specific integrations:

 Remote integration troubleshooting

-Please review the log files.
-Their location is specific to the platform and installation package you have used and is mentioned in the installation steps.
+Check the log files.
+Their location is specific to the platform and installation package you are using and is indicated in the installation steps.

 Next steps